8 Best Kitchen Knife Sets of 2026

 by HENCKELS

-The runner-up for most households — HENCKELS' 280-year heritage, 24,000+ reviews, and complete 15-piece set make it a credible alternative to the McCook for buyers who value brand legacy over forged construction.
+The runner-up for most households — HENCKELS' 280-year heritage, 24,000+ reviews, and a complete 15-piece self-sharpening set make it a credible alternative to the McCook for buyers who value brand legacy and zero-effort maintenance.

 Piece Count